agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

         name = models.CharField(max_length=100)
         subdomain_prefix = models.CharField(max_length=100, unique=True)

-And then create a class :code:`TenantAwareModel` class which other models with subclass from.
+And then create a class :code:`TenantAwareModel` class which other models will subclass from.

 .. code-block:: python